Faiz0developer/Triweb-Learning/README.md

 1. BasicJsProject -: I created a basic project on javascriptin which user can put his/her name and can move his/her name in squares(red,green,blue and yellow).By clicking on 'move-to-red' button name will be move to red square and by clicking on 'move-to-green' button name will move to green square.

+2. QuizManager -: Created REST APIs for a quiz app using node with typescript and mongoDB.In this folder you will get different different APIs like for register user,login user, create quiz,get quiz, publish quiz , report API and so on.

 ---

 #5: MySQL -> Learn basic of MySQL, how it works, how to use it.
 Implement CRUD operation.